Basic Duties and Role of Board of Directors for Nonprofits

 Make Sure Your Board Members Understand and Commit to Their Duties

-Since a nonprofit belongs to the public and serves the public interest, the board of directors has been given the responsibility for making sure that the organization abides by the law.
+Since a nonprofit belongs to the public and serves the public interest, the board of directors has been given the responsibility of making sure that the organization abides by the law.

 Make sure that your board members realize the seriousness of their duties when they agree to serve on the board.

-To ensure that a potential board member understands his responsibilities the CEO and board president should have a sit-down meeting with the new board member.
+To ensure that a potential board member understands his or her responsibilities, the CEO and board president should have a sit-down meeting with the new board member.

 Such a meeting will likely impress the new board member or potential member with the seriousness of their board commitment.
 An overview of board responsibilities is especially important for new members who haven’t served on any other boards and for members recruited from your volunteers.

 While volunteers bring an in-depth knowledge of how the organization works, they may not understand what a board does or realize that they must help with fundraising.

 After that initial meeting, the next step is training.
 If you have several new board members, a group training works well.
 Board members can learn about the organization’s history, mission, bylaws, activities, and more.

 Include a tour of your facility, introductions to key staff, and some time devoted to observing your programs in action.
 Arm new board members with lots of reading that they can do on their own.